LLNL/zfp/docs/source/high-level-api.rst

   Execution parameters for OpenMP parallel compression.
 These are initialized to default values.
-When nonzero, they indicate the number of threads to request for parallel compression and the number of 1D blocks to assign to each thread when compressing 1D arrays.
+When nonzero, they indicate the number of threads to request for parallel compression and the number of consecutive blocks to assign to each thread.
   ::

     typedef struct {
-      uint threads;    // number of requested threads uint chunk_size; // number of blocks per chunk (1D only) } zfp_exec_params_omp;
+      uint threads;    // number of requested threads uint chunk_size; // number of blocks per chunk
+    } zfp_exec_params_omp;

 ----